Explorations in the Sacred Valley

 In the Urubamba River valley we explore Pisac, Ollantaytambo, and Moray, among other archaeological sites; in the plateau, we go to the Huaypo lake, we travel around local trails between lagoons, farm communities, and cornfields; we also visit mountain peaks, an area not well known by tourists.
 The altitude of our explorations ranges between 2,800 and 4,700 meters above sea level (9,186 and 16,404 f.a.s.l.) and consequently, some travelers need prior acclimatization.
 We suggest begining with explorations at less altitude in order to scale up slowly towards the mountain peaks.

 For those of us who have experienced full day explorations, some of the greatest attractions in the area were the Machu Picchu* sanctuary and the city of Cusco.
 If our travelers choose to take one of these options, we recommend a minimum of five nights.
 Less time is just not enough to have an exploration experience in which you can really get to know the diversity of this valley, with many places yet left to discover.
 A six night program is a good option to achieve a thorough knowledge of the Valle Sagrado and Cusco region.

-* Due to the site’s restrictions, the Machu Picchu exploration –a main attraction in the area and a National Park with restricted access– combines explora and third party services.
-These have an additional cost of USD 300 for adults and USD 250 for children under 11.
-Please confirm with our reservation team with at least 30 days in advance to your arrival.
-Three-night programs do not allow booking for this exploration.
+* Due to the site’s restrictions, the Machu Picchu exploration –a main attraction in the area and a National Park with restricted access– combines explora and third-party services.
+This exploration has an additional cost of USD 300 for adults and USD 250 for children under 11 and must be confirmed with our reservation team.

 Check out our recommendations for proper clothing and to enjoy to the fullest all the explorations.